 Accurately accounting for startup costs is critical for several reasons:

-5 Tips for accounting for GAAP startup costs
+5 tips for accounting for GAAP startup costs

 1. Identify and classify startup costs

-As you spend money on your organizational costs, carefully track all your costs.
-Store your receipts in a safe location that you can easily access.
-If you have any other documentation related to startup costs, such as emails, sales contracts, or purchase orders, keep those, too.
+If you have any other documentation related to small business startup costs, such as emails, sales contracts, or purchase orders, keep those, too.
 You may need it if you undergo a financial review or tax audit.

-Classify each type of business cost you incur according to its type.
-You can create expense categories and assign your costs appropriately.
 For instance, registering and licensing a business will fall under your legal and administrative costs.
 Startup marketing expenses include setting up a website and designing your company logo.

 2. Capitalize vs. Expense: know the difference

 Startup costs are either expensed or capitalized.
-You'll deduct the entirety of an expensed charge during the period it's incurred.
-However, deductions for capitalized expenses occur over time, ranging up to 15 years or longer.
+You'll deduct the entirety of an expensed startup organizational cost during the period it's incurred.

 You'll capitalize property costs that have an expected useful life longer than three years.
-For instance, if you buy a capital asset like a new vehicle, you won't expense its entire value at once.
-Instead, you'll determine its useful life and depreciate it over time.
-The depreciation will reduce your income for each period — and reduce your taxable income — until the property fully depreciates.
+For instance, for a capital expenditure like a new vehicle, you won't expense its entire value at once.

-You may also have startup costs for intangible assets like copyrights, trademarks, or patents.
-Similar to property, you'll expense the value of intangible costs over a set time period.
-While expensing costs over time for tangible assets is called depreciation, doing so for intangible assets is known as amortization.
+You may also have a business startup cost for intangible assets like copyrights, trademarks, or patents.
+Similar to property, you'll expense the value of intangible organization costs over a set time period.

 3. Establish the amortization period